abbbi/virtnbdbackup/t/fstrim/README.txt

 The image includes an Qemu agent that is used to alter data within the virtual machine while it is active.
 Actions between incremental backups involve:

- * alter some data by copying /etc to different target directory
+ * alter some data by copying /etc,/usr to different target directory
+ * extract the created files from the image using virt-tar-out
  * fstrim
  * create some folders
  * delete some data
  * fstrim again
  * create ~500 MB file and store checksum
- * restore disk image and check contents
+ * restore disk image and check contents, extract the restored files and compare them against the reference files
  * boot virtual machine
  * verify checksum of created data file within booted VM